anderslatif/remarkableslides/README.md

 ```

-2. Now run the `remarkableslides` command in the directory and notice how it creates `presentation.html`.
+3. Now run the `remarkableslides` command in the directory and notice how it creates `presentation.html`.

-3. Try to run the server (it will watch for changes, rebuild and reload the page automatically):

 ```bash
 $ remarkableslides
 ```

-And checkout `localhost:1234`.
+The server will watch for changes, rebuild and reload the page automatically.

+4. Check out `localhost:1234`.
 That's all!

+---

 ### CSS styles for the presentation